ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

 ============================

-This configuration file describes the file system structure for several key projects (CMIP5, CMIP6) on several key machines (BADC, CP4CDS, DKRZ, ETHZ, SMHI, BSC) - CMIP data is stored as part of the Earth System Grid Federation (ESGF) and the standards for file naming and paths to files are set out by CMOR and DRS.
-For a detailed description of these standards and their adoption in ESMValTool, we refer the user to :ref:`CMOR-DRS` section where we relate these standards to the data retrieval mechanism built-in ESMValTool.
+This configuration file describes the file system structure for several key projects (CMIP5, CMIP6, OBS) on several key machines (BADC, CP4CDS, DKRZ, ETHZ, SMHI, BSC).
+CMIP data is stored as part of the Earth System Grid Federation (ESGF) and the standards for file naming and paths to files are set out by CMOR and DRS.
+For a detailed description of these standards and their adoption in ESMValTool, we refer the user to :ref:`CMOR-DRS` section where we relate these standards to the data retrieval mechanism of the ESMValTool.

 The data directory structure of the CMIP projects is set up differently at each site.
-The following code snippet is an example of several paths descriptions for the CMIP5 at various sites:
+The following code snippet is an example of several paths descriptions for the CMIP5 adopted at various sites:

 .. code-block:: yaml